 “Oh boy, here we go again.”

-The assistant went up to him.
-She lightly bit his earlobe, blew into his ear and whispered, “Zoeng neidi saam ceoiloklei.”
+The assistant went up to him, blew into his ear and whispered, “Zoeng neidi saam ceoiloklei.”

 “I don’t understand.”

 They gestured at his clothes.
 He understood and removed them.

 The assistant produced an exotic-looking spoon with a digital display on the handle, latex gloves and a tube of clear jelly.
 She inserted two lubricated fingers into his anus, while stimulating him with her other hand.
 Instantly he was erect and non-orgasmic semen rolled out.
 She caught some on the spoon, smelled it and noted the reading, whose results she relayed to the boss.
 “Keoidi yesik nghou honzing.
 Zoeng tong tung minfan taityun.
 Ngo go tin aa!
 Keoi houci zungduklei.
 Ni hinsi jau houdo jauduk gaa matzi.”

 “Keoi muijat jikzing.”

 Again they queried him, “Nei hai bindou loigot?”